 Congressional Votes Related to the Israel-Hamas Conflict

 Introduction

-The following tables include legislation that either references the Hamas attack on Israel or subsequent Israeli responses in the Gaza Strip, introduces sanctions or other actions against Hamas following the October 7, 2023 attack, or provides assistance or support to Israel in response to the October 7, 2023 attack.
+The following tables include legislation that either references the Hamas attack on Israel or subsequent Israeli responses in the Gaza Strip, introduces sanctions or other actions against Hamas following the October 2023 attack, or provides assistance or support to Israel in response to the October 2023 attack.
 Legislation that generally references Israel or Hamas, but is unrelated to the conflict, was excluded.

 In particular, the report focuses on floor votes related to the initial passage of bills and resolutions, as well as votes related to resolving differences with the other chamber.
 It also includes votes on amendments introduced in response to Hamas's actions against Israel.
-Procedural votes (e.g., votes to recommit the bill to a committee or cloture votes) are not included in the report.
+Procedural votes (e.g., a vote to recommit the bill to a committee or cloture votes) are not included in the report.
 In some cases, procedural votes are referenced as background information in the table footnotes.
 Other table footnotes denote when a bill or amendment that did not become law was incorporated into other bills that also received votes or became law.
 This report does not provide information on votes that were taken in House or Senate committees.

 This report includes three tables:

 • Table 1 provides congressional votes related to defense authorizations, funding, aid, and economic sanctions related to the Israel-Hamas conflict.
-It includes votes on amendments, House and Senate passage votes, and votes on any final version of legislation approved in identical form by both the House and Senate, including conference reports and amendments between the chambers.
+It includes votes on amendments, House and Senate passage votes, and votes on any final version of legislation approved in identical form by both the House and the Senate, including conference reports and amendments between the chambers.

 • Table 3 provides congressional votes on simple resolutions related to the Israel-Hamas conflict.
 Each table includes the number, title, and a brief description of the legislation.
-The description is taken from information on Congress.gov.
+The description is taken from Congress.gov.
 Each table also provides the date, vote type (voice or roll call), and, if by roll call, the chamber assigned number and tally of each vote.
 The bills and resolutions below are listed in the chronological order in which the votes were held.
 Links to the recorded vote outcomes in the House or Senate are embedded in the tables.
-In some cases, House or Senate votes are voice votes, or an action was taken by unanimous consent (UC), and, thus, no record exists of individual vote tallies.2 More complete bill status information can be found on Congress.gov.
+In some cases, House or Senate votes are voice votes, or an action was taken by unanimous consent, and, thus, no record exists of individual vote tallies.3 More complete bill status information can be found on Congress.gov.

-This report is current through July 3, 2025.
+This report is current through April 27, 2026.

+Congressional Votes Related to the Israel-Hamas Conflict